 Who are you?

-My name is Josh Morony, and I've been teaching mobile development on my blog for over 4 years, my free tutorials currently receive an average of over 4 million views per year, and over 16,000 developers are subscribed via email to receive my weekly free HTML5 mobile tutorials (why not join them?).
+My name is Josh Morony, and I've been teaching mobile development on my blog for over 4 years, my free tutorials currently receive an average of over 4 million views per year, and over 16,000 developers are subscribed via email to receive my weekly free mobile web tutorials.

-I've published multiple other books and courses including Mobile Development for Web Developers, an advanced course for Ionic developers called Elite Ionic, as well as a couple of older books on Sencha Touch and PhoneGap/Cordova development.
+I've published multiple other books and courses including Creating Ionic Applications with StencilJS, an advanced course for Ionic developers called Elite Ionic (Angular), as well as a couple of older books on Sencha Touch and PhoneGap/Cordova development.

 I take a practical and to the point approach to teaching mobile development.
 I aim for enough theory so that you can grasp what is happening, but not so much that you are bored to tears before actually building something.
 I understand that people have different levels of understanding and take the effort to make sure concepts, no matter how big or small, are explained thoroughly.